LLNL/Silo/docs/files.md

   It will always return `DB_HDF5` for an HDF5 file.

   Note, this function will determine only whether the underlying file is a PDB or HDF5 file.
-  It will not however, indicate whether the file is a PDB or HDF5 file that was indeed generated by Silo.
+  It will not however, indicate whether the file is a PDB or HDF5 file that was indeed generated by Silo and is readable by Silo.
   See [`DBInqFile`](#dbinqfile) for a function that will indicate whether the file is indeed a Silo file.
   Note, however, that `DBInqFile` is a more expensive operation.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>